What is SEM (Search Engine Marketing)

 However, things have evolved nowadays, and SEM isn’t as clear-cut as it once was.

 So, what’s the deal with SEM these days?
 Why does this shift matter, and what’s in it for you as a marketer?
-This article is here to break down the changes in SEM and help you grasp the whole picture so you can up your marketing game.
+This article breaks down the changes in SEM and helps you grasp the whole picture to up your marketing game.

 What is SEM?